 The advantage of regulatory oversight is that customers know a government body is making sure that their trust is well placed.
 It slows down the growth of the exchange, but users have one more level of defense between themselves and weak or untested crypto coins.

-Currently, NDAX offers only eight cryptocurrencies: TrueUSD, EOD, Stellar, Bitcoin, Litecoin, Ethereum, Bitcoin Cash, and Ripple.
+Currently, NDAX offers only eight cryptocurrencies: TrueUSD, EOD, Stellar, Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Cardano, and Ripple (XRP).
 They’re combined into ten possible trading pairs, which isn’t much and doesn’t cover all the possibilities—but once FINTRAC looks at and approves more pairs, we’re sure they will be available in the future.

 There aren’t any fees to make a deposit, but there are limits.
 The minimum deposit for an Interac e-transfer is 100 Canadian dollars with a maximum deposit of 3,000 CAD.
 The minimum deposit for a bank draft or a wire transfer is 3,000 Canadian dollars with no maximum limit.

-NDAX doesn’t charge its customers any fees to deposit.
-Check here for all fee info.
+NDAX doesn’t charge its customers any deposit fees, but charges 0.2% for all trades.

 There is no maximum limit to withdraw cryptocurrencies on NDAX, but they each have a flat minimum limit and a flat fee for withdrawals.
 The minimum amounts are: